f3-factory/F3com-data/base/main.md

 $f3->clear( string $key ); void
 ```

-To remove a hive key and it's value completely from memory:
+To remove a hive key and its value completely from memory:

 ``` php
 $f3->clear('foobar');